tiangolo/issue-manager/README.md

 Also, all that with the optional alternative using HTML comments.

-It will also run after each comment or label added, with the specific issue with the new comment or label (if you used the example configurations from above).
+It will also run after each comment or label added, with the specific issue that has the new comment or label (if you used the example configurations from above).

 ## Release Notes